A combinatorial proof of a symmetry for a refinement of the Narayana numbers: Acknowledgments

 \section{Acknowledgments}

-The authors thank the American Mathematical Society and the organizers of the MRC on Trees in Many Contexts, where this work was initiated, as well as David Callan for helpful discussions.
+The authors thank the American Mathematical Society and the organizers of the MRC on Trees in Many Contexts, where this work was initiated.
+We also thank David Callan, Ira Gessel, and Martin Rubey for helpful discussions, as well as several anonymous referees for carefully reading previous versions of this manuscript and kindly offering suggestions which led to significant improvements in the quality and organization of our paper.
 This material is based upon work supported by the National Science Foundation under Grant Number DMS-1641020.